 Noddle still performed very well, though, especially for a free product, and adding the alert and dark web search tools – just £30 a year for both – gives it plenty of fraud-protecting power for a very fair price.

-Noddle's reports don't quite have the visual style of some of the competition, but it covers the basics well, and the ID theft alerts cost a fraction of what you'll pay elsewhere.
+Noddle's reports don't quite have the visual style of some of the competition, but it covers the basics well, and the identity theft alerts cost a fraction of what you'll pay elsewhere.

 - We’ve chosen the best identity theft protection solutions of 2018